-Take nateglinide 1-30 minutes before each of your three main meals.
+Take nateglinide up to 30 minutes before each of your three main meals.

 The most common side-effects are feeling shaky, feeling hungry, having a feeling of a pounding heart (palpitations), feeling dizzy (hypoglycaemia) and stomach upset (nausea, diarrhoea, indigestion).

 Remember to follow any advice you have been given about your diet.